 About

-Inextricable from the landscapes they are made within and his own role in ecological systems, his photographs show how people, lands and waters constitute one another in new, complex ways amidst unfolding social and environmental crises.
+Inextricable from the places and ecologies where Langille dwells, their photographs offer visions of how people and the fragile lands and waters we depend on for survival shape one another in new, complex ways amidst tightly intertwined social and environmental crises.

 CV